-Just Received, 15,000

-ROLLS of WALL PAPER.
-Positively the last

-year that paper can be

-sold at these remarkably

-low prices.
-This paper

-is 121⁄2 cts a roll.
-Common with

-F. P. THOMAS,
+Just Received, 15,000 ROLLS of WALL PA-PER.
+Positively the last year that paper can be sold at these remarkably low prices.
+This paper is 121⁄2 cts a roll.
+Come and see our stock F. P. THOMAS.

 Hot Weather Cautions for Bathers